1993 Japanese general election: The LDP's previous losses of parliamentary majority

 The LDP had previously lost its majority in the Lower House three times since 1955 (1976, 1979, and 1983) but by very slim margins.
 Additionally, the LDP had lost its majority in the House of Councillors, the upper house of the National Diet, for the first time in the triennial election for half the seats (36 out of 72) on July 23, 1989 (largely due to the 1988 Recruit Scandal, the introduction of the unpopular Consumption Tax, and the liberalization in the importation of foreign agricultural products), and while it later won the most votes in the 1992 election for the other half of the house, it was not enough to recover the majority.

 On each of those occasions, the LDP was able to co-opt a number of independent conservative members or a minor party to form the government.
 In 1993, however, not enough independent members were willing to join the LDP, and most smaller parties refused to accept coalition with it.
 Therefore, the formation of a non-LDP coalition became possible for the first time.

-Factors in the 1993 Election
+Factors in the 1993 election

-The so-called 1955 system was characterized by a one-party dominance of the LDP and a number of other political parties in perennial opposition.
+The so-called 1955 System was characterized by a one-party dominance of the LDP and a number of other political parties in perennial opposition.

-Structural factors conducive to clientelism include fiscal centralization, the pre-1994 electoral system and electoral malapportionment.
+Structural factors conducive to clientelism included fiscal centralization, the pre-1994 electoral system and electoral malapportionment.
 Fiscal centralization provided a context for the commodification of votes for material gains.
-The pre-1994 electoral system - Single Non-Transferable Vote in Multimember Districts (SNTV/MMD) - encouraged the proliferation of koenkai networks, money politics, and entrenching clientelistic behaviors in elections.
-Electoral malapportionment was a result of the pre-1994 electoral system and encouraged politicians to appeal to segments of the population through pork-barrel politics and protectionist policies.
-Furthermore, the economic recession arising from the real estate bubble at the end of the 1980s and the LDP's failure to adjust severely tarnished its reputation.
+The pre-1994 electoral system (single non-transferable vote in multi-member districts) encouraged the proliferation of koenkai networks and entrenched clientelism.
+Electoral malapportionment was a result of the pre-1994 electoral system and encouraged politicians to appeal to segments of the population through pork barrel spending and protectionist policies.
+Furthermore, the recession arising from the Japanese asset price bubble bursting at the end of the 1980s and the LDP's failure to adjust severely tarnished its reputation.